- Bachelors in Education from Calvin College for K-8 general education and K-12 special education with an endorsement for cognitively impaired

 - LSS teacher at DCS Elementary and Middle School since 2013

-My husband, Bill, and I have been married for 36 years.
+My husband, Bill, and I got married in 1982.
 We are enjoying this era of our lives with our three children and their families (including three grandchildren!) living nearby.
 We are members of Hillside Community Church.

 Why I became a Christian school teacher